final-hill/decorator-contracts/README.md

 ## Invariants

-The `invariant` declaration describes and enforces the semantics of a class via a provided assertion.
-This assertion is checked after the associated class is constructed, before and after every method execution, and before and after every accessor usage (get/set).
-If any of these evaluate to false during class usage, an `AssertionError` will be thrown.
+The `invariant` declaration describes and enforces the semantics of a class via one or more assertions.
+These assertions are checked after the associated class is constructed, before and after every method execution, and before and after every accessor usage (get/set).
+If any of these evaluate to false during class usage an `AssertionError` will be thrown.
 Truthy assertions do not throw an error.
 An example of this is given below using a Stack:

 ```typescript